List of captive orcas: Nakai

 On 1 September 2001, Nakai was born to Kasatka, with Tilikum being the father.
 Unlike most orcas, he was born head first.
 He was the first orca to be conceived through artificial insemination with a successful birth.
 As of August 2017, he weighed 7000 lb and was 19 ft long.
 He lived at SeaWorld San Diego.
 As a mature adolescent with nine other whales, including his half brother Makani, his half sister Kalia and his half brother Ikaika, he lived there his entire life.
 In late September 2012, Nakai sustained a serious injury to his chin.
 SeaWorld stated that the injury occurred during "contact with the pool's environment".
-Nakai was one of the few captive males over the age of 10 to not have a collapsed dorsal fin, other males such as Ikaika and Trua are younger, have shorter fins, and have fully collapsed dorsal fins.
+Nakai was one of the few captive males over the age of 10 to not have a collapsed dorsal fin.
+Other males such as Ikaika and Trua were younger, had shorter fins, and have fully collapsed dorsal fins.
 Nakai's dorsal fin was nearly 5 ft tall and was slightly leaning to the left.
-The right side of his tail fluke was curved under but the left side had not curved.
+The right side of his tail fluke was curved under, but the left side had not curved.
 Nakai died on 4 August 2022, after an infection.